 HDevRunner Professional Edition is started in Watch Mode with the command line argument --watch (short -w).
 It will add the directory of the executed script or procedure and recursive its subdirectories to the list of watched directories automatically.
+Also, the HALCON ==import== statements are parsed and the imported directories are added to the watched directories automatically.
 If you want to watch additional directories specify them with the command line argument --watch-dirs cpath>.
 If you want to use multiple additional directories, specify --watch-dirs more than once, e.g.: